MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

   HRESULT Close();
 }

+typedef enum COREWEBVIEW2_SHARED_BUFFER_ACCESS {
+    // The script only has read access to the shared buffer COREWEBVIEW2_SHARED_BUFFER_ACCESS_READ_ONLY,
+    // The script has read and write access to the shared buffer COREWEBVIEW2_SHARED_BUFFER_ACCESS_READ_WRITE
+} COREWEBVIEW2_SHARED_BUFFER_ACCESS;

 interface ICoreWebView2_14 : IUnknown {
   /// Share a shared buffer object with script of the main frame in the WebView.
   /// The script will receive a `SharedBufferReceived` event from chrome.webview.
-  /// The event arg for that event will have the following properties:
+  /// The event arg for that event will have the following methods and properties:
-  ///   `sharedBuffer`: an ArrayBuffer object with the backing content from the shared buffer.
+  ///   `getBuffer()`: returns an ArrayBuffer object with the backing content from the shared buffer.
-  ///   `data`: an object as the result of parsing `additionalDataAsJson` as JSON string.
+  ///   `additionalData`: an object as the result of parsing `additionalDataAsJson` as JSON string.
   ///           This property will be `undefined` if `additionalDataAsJson` is nullptr or empty string.
   ///   `source`: with a value set as `chrome.webview` object.
   /// If a string is provided as `additionalDataAsJson` but it is not a valid JSON string,
   /// the API will fail with `E_INVALIDARG`.
-  /// If `isReadOnlyToScript` is true, the script will only have read access to the buffer.
+  /// If `access` is COREWEBVIEW2_SHARED_BUFFER_ACCESS_READ_ONLY, the script will only have read access to the buffer.
   /// If the script tries to modify the content in a read only buffer, it will cause an access
   /// violation in WebView renderer process and crash the renderer process.
   /// If the shared buffer is already closed, the API will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.